Publication Ethics Statement

 Publication Decision.
-The editorial team of the Jurnal Akuakultur Indonesia is responsible for deciding which manuscript will be published in Jurnal Akuakultur Indonesia.
+The Editor of the Jurnal Akuakultur Indonesia is responsible for deciding which of the submitted manuscript should be published.
 Continual reviewers work strictly with the editorial board to decide which manuscripts are eligible for publication in Jurnal Akuakultur Indonesia.

 Justice in Publication.
 The editorial board and partner reviewers evaluate the manuscript for their intellectual substances regardless of race, gender, sexual orientation, relatives, religious believes, ethnic origin, citizenship, or political philosophy of the author.

-Information Disclosure and Conflict of Interest.
-The editorial board must not use the unpublished manuscript in their research without the author's written permission.
+Disclosure and Conflict of Interest.
+The editor must not use the unpublished manuscript in their own research without the author's written permission.
 Specific information or ideas obtained through peer review must be kept confidential and not used for personal interest.
-The editors must excuse themselves (i.e. ask the co-editor, editor's association to review) from considering a manuscript that has a conflict of interest due to competition, collaboration, or other relationships with one of the authors, affiliates, or institutions.
+The editors must excuse themselves (i.e. must ask the associate editor or other member of the editorial board to review and consider) from considering manuscripts that has a conflict of interest due to competition, collaboration, or other relationships with one of the authors, affiliates, or institutions connected to the articles.
 If required, other appropriate actions must be taken in addressing this.

 Contribution to the Decision of the Editorial Board.
 Peer reviews assist the editor make decisions in decision making whether the manuscript is accepted or rejected.
 Peer-reviewed is a method in conducting a blinded review process or evaluation of relevant articles in their field expertise.
 Blinded-review means the reviewer team will not be informed about the author's identity and institution to avoid conflicts of interest and improve both reviewer and author’s integrity.
 Each paper is reviewed at least by two reviewers using track change in the manuscript.
 All reviewers' comments and suggestions were written directly on the manuscript to help the editor and author team to communicate the review results.